To put it simply, Dr. Scott Engel researches people’s behavior.

 Scientists at the Center for Biobehavioral Research meet with clinicians at the Sanford Eating Disorders & Weight Management Center to benefit both groups — and patients.

-The scientists discuss updates on their research to get a better sense of what it means for patients and how to best share information, such as the risk of potential alcohol problems after weight loss surgery.
+The scientists discuss updates on their behavior research to get a better sense of what it means for patients and how to best share information.
+This includes the risk of potential alcohol problems after weight loss surgery.
 The clinicians, ranging from surgeons and nurses to social workers and dietitians, bring up what they’re seeing with patients, which can inspire new research ideas.

 “It’s fun to have a team of people who we get to inform and get informed by,” Dr. Engel said.